-The “MAP” in MAP sensor is short for “manifold absolute pressure.”
+The “MAP” in the MAP sensor is short for “manifold absolute pressure.”
 You may hear it used in conjunction with or instead of the term “MAF sensor.”
-Both sensors measure air in the engine, but MAPs use air density as a baseline while MAFs use the airflow rate.
+Both sensors measure the air in the engine, but MAPs use air density as a baseline while MAFs use the airflow rate.
 Forced induction engines are generally equipped with both types of sensors.

 When a MAP sensor begins operating improperly, it can and usually does impact the vehicle’s performance.
 If your car isn’t working the way you expect, it could signify a problem with this sensor.